Scott Pilgrim: Video games

 A video game based on the series, also titled Scott Pilgrim vs. The World, was announced during the 2009 San Diego Comic-Con and was developed by Ubisoft Montreal, released alongside the film.
 The game is a four-player side-scroller influenced by 8-bit and 16-bit video games, with players able to play as Scott Pilgrim, Ramona Flowers, Kim Pine and Stephen Stills; players can also unlock NegaScott, while Knives Chau and Wallace Wells were added as playable characters via downloadable content.
 The game features music by chiptune punk band Anamanaguchi and art direction by Paul Robertson.

 The game was released on PlayStation Network on August 10, 2010 and Xbox Live Arcade on August 25, 2010.

 On December 30, 2014, Scott Pilgrim vs. the World: The Game was delisted from the Xbox Live Arcade and PlayStation Network.
 This follows similar previous delistings of licensed games such as Uno and Marvel vs. Capcom Origins due to their licenses' expiration.
-On September 10, 2020, to celebrate its 10th anniversary, Ubisoft announced that the game would finally be re-released with all downloadable content included as Scott Pilgrim vs. the World: The Game - Complete Edition.
+On September 10, 2020, to celebrate its 10th anniversary, Ubisoft announced that the game would finally be re-released with all downloadable content included as Scott Pilgrim vs. the World: The Game – Complete Edition.
 The game was released on PlayStation 4, Xbox One, Nintendo Switch, PC, and Stadia, on January 14, 2021.

-On June 6, 2025, a new Scott Pilgrim game, titled Scott Pilgrim EX, was announced to be in development for a 2026 release by Tribute Games.
-It will feature an original story written by Lee O'Malley, which takes place after the events of the Scott Pilgrim Takes Off anime series.
+On June 6, 2025, a new Scott Pilgrim game, titled Scott Pilgrim EX, was announced to be in development by Tribute Games, a studio founded by members of the Scott Pilgrim vs. the World: The Game development team, with Anamanaguchi returning to compose the soundtrack.
+It features an original story written by Lee O'Malley, which takes place after the events of the Scott Pilgrim Takes Off anime series.
+Scott and Ramona return as playable characters, now joined by Matthew Patel, Lucas Lee, Roxie Richter, Robot-01, and Gideon Graves.
+The game was released on March 3, 2026.